StevenWeir038/Island-Aqua/README.md

 - To meet WCAG 2.0 criteria, the generated color scheme was then passed to [eightshapes.com](http://www.eightshapes.com) to generate an [accesibility table](docs/readme/color_accessibility.png "Color Accessibilty").

 ## Code Reusability
 - CSS variables were used to improve code reusability.
 RGB values were saved into the `:root` level of the external CSS file.
 These values were then available when declaring rgbA values.
-This is a superior solution.
-It saves time by changing the code in one place to multiple elements simultaneously.
-It also provided the option to easily control the *alpha* value if required.
+This is a superior solution as it saved time.
+Changing the code in one place affected multiple elements simultaneously.
+In this site this primarily was used for borders and backgrounds.
-- Classes were reused insofar as possible *to promote homogeneity across the site*.
-See below for an example of code utilising css variables helped facilitate this principle.

     ```css
     :root {